fossabot/git-auto/readme.md

 *an attempt to seemingly automate git project management*

 ## usage
 in order for us to get started, we must install it (via some currently undefined process), create a new directory, and run:

 ```
 > git auto init
 ```

-now we have git auto all setup! the only left to do is add tests which git auto will use to automagically create releases on the release branch. first we must create a script to act as our test:
+now we have git auto all setup! the only left to do is add tests. git auto will use them to automagically create releases on the release branch. first we must create a script to act as our test:

-**test_example.sh**
+**example_test.sh**
 ```
 #! bin/sh

-echo "test was successful"

 exit 0
 ```